-The following are companion pieces to the Fall 2020 newsletter article “Swimming in Plastic Redux”, which were removed for space considerations.
+The following are companion pieces to the Fall 2020 newsletter article “Swimming in Plastic Redux” (page 8), which were removed for space considerations.

 Allen S. et al. 2019.
 Atmospheric transport and deposition of microplastics in a remote mountain catchment.
 Nature Geoscience.

 Baldwin A, et al. 2016.
 Plastic debris in 29 Great Lakes tributaries: Relations to watershed attributes and hydrology.
 Environmental Science Technology.

 Brahney, J. et al. 2020.
 Plastic rain in protected areas of the United States.
 Science.